Public Perceptions of Dog Behaviour & Emotion

 Project background and summary

 Public interpretation of a dog emotions from the dog’s behaviour is important for dog welfare, public safety, and human-dog interactions.
-There is currently a limited amount of research investigating which elements of dog body language the UK public find most difficult to recognise, interpret, or respond to, and where the breakdown in communication lies.
+There is currently a limited amount of research investigating which elements of dog body language public from the UK and ROI find most difficult to recognise, interpret, or respond to, and where the breakdown in communication lies.
 This research aims to address that via conducting a nationwide online survey addressing these topics.

-Research Question: Which types of dog emotions do the UK public find most difficult to recognise, interpret, or respond to, and what influences misinterpretation of dog behavioural signals?
+Research Question: Which types of dog emotions do the UK and ROI public find most difficult to recognise, interpret, or respond to, and what influences misinterpretation of dog behavioural signals?

 Increased knowledge of where canine communication commonly breaks down for human receivers can help tailor education and advice to owners and prospective owners.
 This could assist in the prevention of unwanted or abnormal dog behaviours (appropriate actions or responses to initial behavioural signs minimising the chances of escalation).
 This would have a positive impact on canine relinquishment rates, euthanasia, dog welfare, and individual human-canine interactions.
 Findings will be used to further our understanding of human interpretation and response to dog behaviours to appropriately target interventions to improve dog-human interactions.